Get rid of buildup in your hair from products and shampoo, with baking soda! This easy remedy banishes the greasy spot like magic!

-I’m sure it doesn’t help that we must have the world’s hardest water (and can’t afford a water softener), and it especially sucks being a blonde, because it dulls my highlights within like 2 weeks.
-And for some reason traveling amplifies the build-up times 50.
-So on vacation, it becomes this heavy clumpy mess and I have to wear it in a ponytail.
+I’m sure it doesn’t help that we must have the world’s hardest water.
+And yet it seems like when we travel, the greasy spot is like fifty times worse.
+So on vacation, it becomes this heavy clumpy mess and I have to wear it in a ponytail the whole time!
 (I bet you had no idea my hair was this gross.
 Well, I’m good at hiding it.
 And I exaggerate.
 A little.)

 Basically its the idea that the chemicals in your shampoo and conditioner are constantly stripping and then coating your hair.
 Causing your hair to be oily at the scalp and dry at the ends.
 And that if you can minimally treat it without harsh chemicals, it will eventually balance itself.
 This was like 2 months ago, and she is still sticking with it, and its totally working for her.